Visualizing ranking data is one of the strategies you can use to make your data stories persuasive.

 The more items on the Likert Scale, the higher the reliability of insights produced.

-You have an option of working with only even values by eliminating the “neutral” possibility in your Likert Scale examples.
+You can work with only even values by eliminating the “neutral” possibility in your Likert Scale.

 Take a look at the survey results table below.
 Can you provide a coherent story of what’s going on?